Valais: Geography

 Valais is the highest canton in terms of absolute, relative, and mean elevation.
 Therefore, its topography is extremely rugged, with the notable exception of the wide, glacial, Rhône valley.
 The latter valley dominates the geography of the canton.
 Many side valleys are branching off the main valley, often perpendicularly.
 These vary from narrow and remote to reasonably populous.
 On the south side of the Rhône, in the Valais Alps, some of the largest side valleys are (from east to west): the Mattertal (including the Saastal), the Val d'Anniviers, the Val d'Hérens, the Val de Bagnes and the Val d'Entremont.
 On the north of the Rhône, in the Bernese Alps, the Lötschental is the only large valley.
 East of Brig is the valley of Goms, the highest section of the Rhône Valley.
 The Rhône itself flows in the main valley from east to west from the Rhône Glacier down to Martigny, then at a right angle north to its mouth in Lake Geneva.
 After the town of Saint-Maurice, the eastern banks of the river belong to the canton of Vaud, although the western banks remain in Valais, down to Le Bouveret, on the shores of Lake Geneva.
 The main valley is bounded by the Bernese Alps in the north and the Valais Alps in the south, both ranges including numerous over 4,000 metre-high mountains, which are the highest in the country.
 Notables mountains include Monte Rosa (highest), reaching 4634 m, and the Finsteraarhorn (most prominent), reaching 4274 m.
 Other iconic mountains are the Matterhorn and the Jungfrau, for a complete list, see list of mountains of Valais.
 Located there are numerous glaciers including several of the largest in the Alps, such as the Aletsch Glacier and the Gorner Glacier.
 Other ranges situated partially in Valais are the Chablais Alps, the Mont Blanc Massif, the Uri Alps, the Gotthard Massif, and the Lepontine Alps.

-Lake Geneva is the only truly large lake in the canton, although only a small fraction of it (about 10 km^{2}) is in Valais, the plain of the Rhône comprehending only small lakes.
+Lake Geneva is the only truly large lake in the canton, although only a small fraction of it (about 10 km2) is in Valais, the plain of the Rhône comprehending only small lakes.
 There are however numerous sizable lakes in the high Alps, mostly artificial.
 The largest is Lac des Dix, closely followed by the Lac d'Emosson.
 Other large high-elevation lakes are Lac de Mauvoisin, Mattmarksee, lac de Salanfe, Lac de Moiry and Lac de Tseuzier (see list of mountain lakes of Switzerland for a more complete list).
 All these lakes are used for hydroelectricity production, but they are also popular for their scenic views over the Alps.